 Where To Go Fishing

 The first question is always, where should we go fishing?
 For a quick trip you want the closest river, lake or reservoir, but that isn’t always the best choice.
-If you want to have a memorable experience in state, read the fishing reports and forums for the areas you want to target.
+If you want to have a memorable experience in state, read the fishing reports and forums for the areas you want to target; or check out this fishing spot map.
 If you’re heading out of state or country then hiring a guide makes the most sense to ensure success.

 What Fishing Equipment & Apparel To Pack